pypimo/DSA/misc.md

 4. evaluate x operator y --> append to stack
 5. continue till string ends, return stack.top() https://leetcode.com/problems/evaluate-reverse-polish-notation
 ## postfix to infix
 ## infix to postfix
+# Anagram
+word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.